madpiano/2019-432/slides/class24/README.md

 23. An extremely useful idea is that of splitting continuous predictors into thirds, rather than dichotomizing, [as described here](http://www.stat.columbia.edu/~gelman/research/published/thirds5.pdf).
 If you must categorize, think about the gains in efficiency this approach can provide.
 24. From Darren Dahly, [here is a simulation to demonstrate how you should decide which covariates to adjust for in the context of a randomized controlled trial.](https://threadreaderapp.com/thread/1115902270888128514.html).
 There's an excellent follow-up series of posts, [from Frank Harrell and others at this link](https://twitter.com/f2harrell/status/1116311832652910597).
 25. [25 examples of tables built using the `gt` package in R](https://frm1789.github.io/gt_examples/).
+26. In my early days learning to visualize data in R, the most useful book for me was Winston Cheng's [R Graphics Cookbook](https://r-graphics.org/), and the second edition is now available!

 ## And, finally - I'm in a show April 26 - May 18